Sahil-LyfetAstic/LocateX/INSTALL_CHROME.md

 ## Step 4: Verify Installation

-1. Look for the "Component Locator" extension icon in your Chrome toolbar
+1. Look for the "LocateX" extension icon in your Chrome toolbar
 2. Click the extension icon to open the popup
 3. The extension should be ready to use